Athens, Georgia - ORD

 - The laboratory installed two solar hot water systems to preheat water before it reaches the water heaters, one for the office annex building in April 2009, and another for the main building in September 2009.

-- EPA offsets 100 percent of the electricity consumption at Athens ORD with renewable energy certificates (RECs) purchased through the Agency's current blanket green power contract.
-Learn more about EPA's current and past blanket green power contracts.
+- EPA offsets 100 percent of the electricity consumption at Athens ORD with renewable energy certificates (RECs) purchased through the Agency's blanket green power contract.
+Learn more about EPA's blanket green power contracts.

-- EPA completed a revision of its water management plan for the National Exposure Research Laboratory (PDF) (26 pp, 195K, About PDF) in June 2010.
-The previous plan (PDF) (26 pp, 195K, About PDF), which is superseded by the June 2010 revision, was developed in FY 2006.
+- In June 2010, EPA completed a revision of its water management plan for the National Exposure Research Laboratory (PDF) (26 pp, 201K, About PDF).

 - In FY 2009, the laboratory saw a 41.3 percent reduction in water use compared to FY 2008 due to an air handler condensate recovery effort and the installation of high-efficiency toilets and urinals.

 For More Information About This Facility